firasuke/mussel/DOCUMENTATION.md

 * We manually track GCC's prerequisites instead of relying on `contrib/download_prerequisites` in `gcc`'s source tree.

-* Again, mentioned said in `cross-binutils` applies here.
+* Again, what's mentioned in `cross-binutils` applies here.

 * C++ language support is needed to successfully build `gcc`, since `gcc` has big chunks of its source code written in C++.